LaMitaOne/skia-flowmotion/README.md

 ### Current Development Status & Platform

 Alpha – everything from the old VCL version is implemented now, still a lot to do, but getting usable slowly 😄
+Lots bugs for sure crawling around everywhere, but hey its just few days old... but already impressive nice looking...

 Especially **full freefloat layout** is still making problems with some things,
 but **normal layout** is getting very stable now – even with SelectedDraggable and not zoom to center.